Eating Disorder Therapy in Pittsburgh, PA—Anorexia, Bulimia Help

 Don’t underestimate the ill effects of these eating disorders; they have a way of becoming problems when you least expect them to.
 They are also silent killers.
 Diseases like stroke, cardiovascular disease, and hypertension are only some of the illnesses you risk if you don’t get enough nutrients.
 Even the simple act of purging constitutes danger as you can choke on your own vomit.

 Those suffering from eating disorders also tend to enter a non-ending cycle of guilt, shame, and depression.
-Many of those trapped in this vicious cycle tend to view suicide as the only way out.
+Many of those trapped in this vicious cycle don’t know where to turn.
+Fortunately, therapy has proven to be an effective treatment method for both types of eating disorders.
+To work with an eating disorder therapist at Thriveworks Pittsburgh, please give us a call.
+We are here to help you.

 Symptoms of Eating Disorders